dannyfranca/typescript-boilerplate/README.md

 * Experimental environment.
 Could change many times between versions, at least until v1.0 arrives.
 * If you don't want to use yarn, change yarn run for npm run in package.json commands and .lintstagedrc

-### Bugs

-Circle CI not playing nice right now.
-More tests needed until a decent starting point with TypeScript, Cypress and CI (Circle or Travis)

 ## Libs

 * Compiler - <a href="https://www.typescriptlang.org" target="_blank">TypeScript</a>